aeriqusyairi/PHP-Validator-Class/README.md

  4. matches
     - verify that a value in a field is similar to value in specified field
  5. unique
-    - verify that a value is unique in a database table
+    - verify that a value is unique in a database table (need singleton database class)
  6. accepted
     - a value must be either 'yes', 'on', or 1
  7. before